Sydney Park Wetlands Alexandria

 If you fancy spending a bit more time in the area, head around to the beach and take the scenic walk past Cronulla’s four beaches.

-• Public transport rating: Very easy, a short walk from Cronulla Station
+• Easy walk from Cronulla Station

-• Playground: Yes small playground
+• Yes, a small playground

 Where: 39 Nicholson Parade, Cronulla